Papua New Guinea central bank and government securities

-An overview of Papua New Guinea’s government securities, including treasury bills, central bank bills, inscribed stock and the country’s sovereign bond.
+An overview of Papua New Guinea’s central bank and government securities, including treasury bills, inscribed stock and central bank bills.

-The Bank of Papua New Guinea, PNG’s central bank, offers three investment portfolios to the public, banks and other financial institutions.
+The Bank of Papua New Guinea, PNG’s central bank, sells central bank and government securities to the public, banks and other financial institutions.

 Government Treasury Bills

-Treasury Bills is a discounted paper or security issued by the Government.
-It is a short-term debt instrument with current maturities of 91, 182 & 364 days.
+Treasury Bills (Tbills) is a discounted paper or security issued by the Government.
+It is a short-term debt instrument with current maturities of 182 and 364 days.
 By issuing Treasury Bills, the Government borrows cash from investors and promises to repay with interest at a nominated maturity term agreed upon.

 Investing in Treasury Bills is open to the general public.
 This includes financial institutions, non-financial institutions and individuals.